Volcanoes in Iceland | The Amazing Facts You Need To Know

 You can see many of Iceland’s subglacial volcanoes while driving around the country.
 For example, the mighty Snæfellsjökull in West Iceland.
 You don’t even need to go that far to see it.
 It is often visible from Reykjavík on a clear day.
 Then there are the infamous Eyjafjallajökull and Katla Volcanoes, located on your left-hand side as you travel the south coast from the city.
 But if you’re keen on a closer peek, do rope in a seasoned guide.
 They’ll ensure you don’t accidentally recreate Frodo’s journey into Mount Doom.

-A woman standing on the rim of Kerid Crater near the Golden Circle, Iceland.
+A woman standing on the edge of Kerid Crater in Iceland on a summer's day.

 For those who fancy a bit of solo exploration, fear not.
 The Eldfell Volcano on the Westman Islands stands ready, an emblem of nature’s unpredictability after its unexpected 1973 eruption.
 On the mainland, the Eldhraun Lava Field stretches out like a rugged, mossy carpet, a testament to a past fiery rage.
 Kerið Crater, with its startlingly blue waters, and Grábrók Crater, the perfect spot for panoramic views, are both delightful stops.

 Of course, the daredevils amongst us might venture to Víti Crater in the summer, but only if armed with a sturdy 4×4 vehicle.
 And the Fagradalsfjall Volcano?
-Ah, the scene of recent fiery theatrics.
-While you can venture solo, a guided tour here – perhaps from our friends at Traveo – might add that touch of expertise to your adventure.
+As of right now, you can only visit that with a helicopter tour.

 Hiking and Adventure Activities around Icelandic Volcanoes